Posted by Laura | December 14, 2016

 Give me an idea of the subject and describe a size.
 If you know where you will potentially hang the painting then my only recommendation on size is to leave a “halo” of space where the painting will go.

 I work from several photos as well as my own imagination or experience of a scene.
 I don’t want the perfect photographic composition right off the bat.
-In fact, it seems to work better if you can give me several photos that you’ve taken yourself because people will instinctively capture what they love most even if they don’t claim to be good photographers.
+In fact, it seems to work better if you can give me several photos that you’ve taken yourself.
 If you’re familiar with my paintings, you’ll see that I don’t follow perspective or spatial laws.
 I crowd as much as is logically and aesthetically possible in, because that’s what we see on a really good day, no?
 Everything!

 Well, almost.
 I won’t do a completely illogical view and panoramic aerial views don’t work well on small canvases.